Philharmonia Instrumental Fellowship FAQ

 All second round auditions are in-person.

-It is usual for the sections of Strings, Woodwind and Brass to have first round audio auditions.
+It is usual for the sections of Brass, Woodwind and Strings to have first round audio auditions.
+The sections of Harp, Piano, Percussion and Timpani have both in-person first and second round auditions.

 These are the formats supported by the form mp4, mov, wmv, and avi.
-For more information, please download the Digital Audition Advice here.

 Are the in-person auditions screened?

-For Brass, Woodwind and Strings are blind screened (we remove the video image for first round and only share the audio with panelists)
+For Brass, Woodwind and Strings are blind screened (we remove the video image for first round and only share the audio with panelists).

 All second round auditions are in-person and are not screened.